 Deep learning, machine learning and AI are all related to each other.
 The learning methods make use of large amounts of data.
 This results in a performance that often cannot be achieved using classical discrete algorithms.
 The amount of data needed leads to questions related to data privacy.

 There are concerns that need to be considered by regulators, providers, and users of maritime centric artificial intelligence systems.
 These are often addressed by policy or guidelines that are organization centric.
 This Guideline is a living document and seeks to provide guidance in consideration of AI within the IALA domain.

+DTEC4 comments:

+[compare maritime to land world – maritime has much less data on which to train, while land based have significantly more data sets for training]

+DTEC5 comments:

+To be revised at a later stage, once more comments and inputs are collected.

 Objective

-Understand the advantages and risks of AI within the IALA domain and how to manage this risk now, and provide guidance going forwards, recognizing the rapid growth of AI and its capabilities.
+DTEC5 discussion on objectives of the task and the GL itself:

+Use Cases and related benefits

+Experiences

+Backgrounds

+Be more specific for the maritime domain, including validation, ensure trust

+(use of AI agents)

+(Liason with other commettees)

+Validation and Verification

+after decsicion supported with AI processed information: conflict of accountability/responsibility/liability AI vs human elements?)

+Addressing worst case scenarios using AI if AI is wrong

+Proposed update:

+The objective of the IALA guideline G1178 is to encapsulate the latest advancements in AI technology and the practical experiences derived from its application in the maritime sector, highlighting specific use cases, benefits, challenges, and the importance of AI validation and verification to ensure trust.
+It aims to deliver a thorough and up-to-date introduction to AI from an IALA perspective, ensuring the content is both relevant and actionable for maritime professionals.

 Scope

 The following topics are in scope of this document: